 Thursday 11.
 Sharp frost in the morning.
 Cloudy fine weather afterwards.
 Mr. Ogden and the people have been very short of provisions since he sent me off, except 60 lbs. of Pemican which he got from a man who was going with a supply to meet Mr. [William] Connolly [then at Lesser Slave Lake], his whole dependence was on 6 or 7 fathoms of net which they made with part of a skein of twine which he fortunately had.
 With this they generally killed from 6 to 8 fish a day, which with some berries constituted their whole subsistence till they met the Indians above mentioned, when they got a supply.
 Mr. Ogden had been in ill health since I went off…

 Peter Skene Ogden’s illness is interesting.
 It sounds like a malaria but he did not yet have the disease, as far as we know.
 The “malaria,” if it was malaria, also seems to have disappeared after September 23rd, and I don’t think malaria would have just “gone away” like that.
 I have written about it here: http://nancymargueriteanderson.com/ogdens-illness/ and, without being an expert on this subject, I have speculated on the possible cause of his sickness.
-It is probable that there isn’t enough information to decide what caused his illness.
+It is probable that there isn’t enough information to decide what caused it.

 Let us continue their journey, to see how far they will get on their way.
 They are still on the Beaver River here: